 Now you know about what judges say, how about things you need to know when it comes to visitation and the alcoholic parent?
 Keep on reading the following part.

-Visitation And The Alcoholic Parent, What to Know?
+Visitation And The Alcoholic Parent

 As courts recognize the importance of maintaining relationships between children and their parents, they rarely take the drastic measure of severing a parent-child bond due to substance abuse.